dsolisherrera/oxi-boy/README.md

 A GameBoy emulator written in Rust.

-I love games and what better way to learning and practice a new programming language than by making it about something you like.
+I love games and what better way to learn and practice a new programming language than by making it about something you like.